Webs of Type P: The a-Web Category

-We also maintain the following conventions: \begin{itemize} \item Strands labeled by `0' are to be deleted; \item Diagrams containing a negatively-labeled strand are to be read as zero; \item We will sometimes choose to omit labels on strands when the label is clear from context; \item As we did in defining the antenna, when a diagram is scaled by an element of $\k$ (or an integer viewed as an element of $\k$) we will sometimes write the scalar in parentheses to make clear it is not an edge label. \end{itemize}
+which we call the {\em antenna}.
+Here and below, when we scale a diagram by an element of $\k$, we often write the scalar in parentheses to make clear it is not an edge label.

 The defining relations of $\pWeb$ are \cref{AssocRel,DiagSwitchRel} along with the following relations for all $a,b \in \Z_{\geq 0}$:\\

 {\em Straightening:}

 {\em Antenna retraction:}